IAM permission management

 }

-Before we get to provisioning and revoking permissions, we have 2 things to complete:
+Before provisioning and revoking permissions, we need to complete two tasks:

-1. Define which AWS resources we want provision permissions for.
+- Define the AWS resources for which we want to provision permissions.

-2. Define which permissions we want to allow our developers to request and provision.
+- Specify the permissions we want our developers to be able to request and provision.

 Managing the AWS resources we want to provision permissions for will be done using Port entities.
 Navigate to the AWS Resources catalog page to create some example entities.